hull/hull-node/README.md

 One of the more frequent use case is to perform API calls with the identity of a given user.
 We provide several methods to do so.

-You can use an internal Hull `id`, an Anonymous ID from that we call a `guest_id`, an ID from your database that we call `external_id`, or even the ID from a supported social service such as Instagram;
+You can use an internal Hull `id`, an Anonymous ID from that we call a `anonymous_id`, an ID from your database that we call `external_id`, or even the ID from a supported social service such as Instagram;

 Assigning the `user` variable doesn't make an API call, it scopes the calls to another instance of `hull` client.
 This means `user` is an instance of the `hull` client scoped to this user.